Content creation, content strategy, content marketing–these are all trendy terms right now, but nothing that web designers need to worry about, right?

-Web content can be as simple as a single home page to sell a product, or as complex as an online magazine complete complete with a user forum.
+Web content can be as simple as a single home page to sell a product, or as complex as an online magazine complete with a user forum.

-Like good web design, good content strategy requires lots of planning.
+Like good web design, a good content strategy requires lots of planning.
 That’s why it’s important to coordinate the web design and content plan for a site.

 The Designer/Content Strategist Relationship

-A strong relationship between a designer and the person responsible for content leads to more effective website, which is a good thing for everyone involved.
+A strong relationship between a designer and the person responsible for content leads to a more effective website, which is a good thing for everyone involved.

 A web designer creates a place where content can be shared effectively.
 Without good web design, content is unlikely to get noticed–no matter how valuable or interesting it is.